yuvadm/geshem.space/README.md

 $ pip install -r requirements.txt
 ```

-Make sure you have a stupid `redis-server` running on localhost, then just run:
+Then just run:

 ```bash
 $ python geshem.py
 ```

+Make sure you have a stupid `redis-server` running on localhost to enjoy some sane caching.